lholmquist/old_presentations/devnexus/notes.markdown

 demo that show jsonp - wow aerogear demo - server agnostic

+demo that shows the ios version

 ## slide 44 - 1.0 Goals

 you might be asking, is this just another REST library,  yes and no.  for 1.0 we are really focused on creating a solid foundation.

+our CR1 should be out next week and a Final release will be in march

 ## slide 45 - 2.0